faircloth-lab/phyluce/docs/installation.rst

-In the current versions (> 1.4.x), we have removed a number of dependencies, **and we very strongly suggest** that users install phyluce_ using either the anaconda_ or miniconda_ Python distributions.
+In the current versions (> 1.4.x), we have removed a number of dependencies, **and we very strongly suggest** that users install phyluce_ using either the anaconda_ or miniconda_ Python distributions, along with bioconda_.

 .. attention:: We do not support installing phyluce through means other than the
     conda_ installer.
 This means that we do not test phyluce_ against any